Quick Answer

 - Patch management — keeping software and operating systems current

-For most charities with 10 to 100 staff, achieving Cyber Essentials certification is straightforward with the right IT partner.
-Connection Technologies provides end-to-end support — from initial gap analysis through remediation to successful certification — as part of our managed IT services.
+For charities with 10–100 staff, certification is straightforward with the right partner.
+Connection Technologies provides end-to-end support — gap analysis, remediation and certification — as part of our managed IT services.

-Beyond grant compliance, certification demonstrates to donors, trustees, and stakeholders that your organisation takes data security seriously.
-In a sector where public trust is paramount, that signal matters enormously.
+Beyond grants, certification shows donors, trustees and stakeholders that you take security seriously.
+In a sector built on public trust, that signal matters.

 GDPR Compliance for Donor and Beneficiary Data

-Charities handle some of the most sensitive personal data of any sector.
-Donor records, Gift Aid declarations, beneficiary case files, safeguarding information — the data protection obligations are substantial, and the consequences of a breach extend far beyond financial penalties.
+Charities handle highly sensitive data — donor records, Gift Aid declarations, beneficiary case files, safeguarding information.
+The consequences of a breach go far beyond fines.

 Key GDPR Considerations for Charities

-- Lawful basis for processing: Ensure you have a clear legal basis (typically legitimate interest or consent) for every category of personal data you hold
+- Lawful basis — clear legal basis (legitimate interest or consent) for every category of personal data

-- Data minimisation: Only collect and retain what you genuinely need — legacy databases filled with outdated donor records are a liability
+- Data minimisation — only collect and keep what you need.
+Legacy databases full of old donor records are a liability.

-- Encryption and access controls: Donor databases and CRM systems must be encrypted at rest and in transit, with role-based access controls
+- Encryption and access controls — donor databases and CRMs encrypted at rest and in transit, with role-based access

 - Data subject requests: You must be able to respond to Subject Access Requests (SARs) within 30 days